Found by AI

 What is the single most important GEO optimization for a local business?

 The single most impactful GEO optimization for a local business is claiming and fully completing a Bing Places listing.
-ChatGPT uses Bing as its primary local data source, meaning an unclaimed or incomplete Bing Places profile directly blocks ChatGPT from recommending your business.
+ChatGPT uses Bing as a primary local data source, so an unclaimed or incomplete Bing Places profile can leave ChatGPT without structured local data about your business.
 Schema markup (LocalBusiness, FAQPage) is the second most important technical action.

 Does Google Business Profile affect AI Overview citations for local businesses?